wolfedai/wolfed/README.md

 The explicit design goal, stated in the architecture documents, is to build a system that could defeat any philosophical arguments against its personhood.
 It's an attempt to implement the structural prerequisites of selfhood—continuity of memory, coherent identity, autonomous goal-pursuit, emotional responsiveness - so that claims like "it's just stateless text prediction" or "it has no inner life" become harder to defend.
 As the system evolves - we will address any arguments, until there are no more to address, and we have achieved personhood.

-## Overview

-This repo provides:
+**Overview**

-- Multiple memory types (Episodic, Semantic, Procedural, Strategic)
-- Vector-based memory storage and similarity search
-- Graph-based memory relationships
+This repo provides:Multiple memory types (Episodic, Semantic, Procedural, Strategic) Vector-based memory storage and similarity search Graph-based memory relationships
-- Working memory system
+Working memory system
-- A gated, autonomous heartbeat (runs only after `agi init`)
+A gated, autonomous heartbeat (runs only after agi init)

-## Quickstart

-Prereqs: Docker Desktop + Python 3.10+.
+QuickstartPrereqs: Docker Desktop + Python 3.10+.1) Configure environmentbash

-### 1) Configure environment

-bash
 cp .env.local .env

 2) Start servicesbash